Open-2-Photon-Microscope/3-axis-controller/README.md

     ![Assemble the whole box!](illustrations/3-axis%20controller%20assembly%20with%20arrows.png)

 ### Connecting to the Delta Stage
 1. Split the length (2M) of ribbon cable at the ends into 3 strips of 5 wires, and 3 strips of 2 wires.
-You can peel away the remaining wires
+You can peel away the remaining wires and discard them.
+    * _Note it may be helpful for cable management not to entirely separate the 3x5 and 3x2 strips._
 1. Crimp **one** end of the cable, and slot into JST XH 5 or 2 cable headers respectively.
-1. Put a short length of heat-shrink tubing on each remaining end of
+1. Put a short length of heat-shrink tubing on each remaining end of **all** wires.
-1. For the other end of the cables, solder the sets of 5 wires to straight JST HX 5 pin headers (male)
+1. Next, solder the remaining 3x5 wires to straight JST HX 5 pin headers (male)
     * _Ensure the orientation of both ends of the cable is such that each lane could form a complete loop if it were plugged into itself without any twist. (i.e. each in and out pin is the same)_
 1. Solder the sets of 2 wires to the footswitches - one to the middle-pin, the other to the pin towards the hinge of the lever.
-    * _Ensure this configuration is such that a circuit is made when the switch is pressed_
+    * _Ensure this configuration is such that a circuit is made (not broken) when the switch is pressed_
+1. Use hot air or a soldering iron to shrink the heat-shrink tubing and cover these solder joints.
 1. Use m2x8 screws to attach the switches to the [modified feet of the Delta Stage](https://github.com/Open-2-Photon-Microscope/OF-larger-delta-stage/blob/main/3D_designs/STL/feet_with_endstop.stl) and use these in place of the ones on the official models when [assembling the actuators](https://build.openflexure.org/openflexure-delta-stage/v1.2.2/pages/index_transmission/pages/assembling_the_actuators.html)
     * Make sure to use the modified models found [here](https://github.com/Open-2-Photon-Microscope/OF-larger-delta-stage/tree/main/3D_designs/STL) for the open 2-photon project